Local Area Information

 Welcome to Ingleton a land of caves, rivers, waterfalls and mountains to see, walk and explore.

-The village has all the amenities required for your stay, including four pubs that serve delicious meals, an Italian restaurant, Indian restaurant, two wine bars, cafes, fish and chip shop, newsagent, a small Co-op supermarket, a convenience store, an outdoor/caving shop with a climbing wall, bakers and a petrol filling station.
+The village has all the amenities required for your stay, including four pubs that serve delicious meals, an Italian restaurant, two wine bars, cafes, fish and chip shop, a small Co-op supermarket, a convenience store, vertical skills activity centre, an outdoor/caving shop with a climbing wall, bakers and a petrol filling station.

 There are many attractions, events and activities for all ages in and around Ingleton.
 For the adventurous there is fell walking, climbing up magnificent Ingleborough or the Three Peaks Challenge of Pen-y-Ghent, Whernside and Ingleborough.
 There is also caving and pot-holing, exploring the regions many caves and pot-holes (caving equipment can be hired from the local caving shop).